 Scholarships

-o Scholarships are will be awarded and announced in late April
+• Scholarships will be awarded and announced in late April.

-o Eligibility for new students cannot be processed without transcripts
+• Eligibility for new students cannot be processed without transcripts.

-o Notification of awards will be sent to the email address listed on your scholarship application and FHTC student email address
+• Notification of awards will be mailed to the address listed on your scholarship application and emailed to your FHTC student email address.

 Get Help Paying For College